Summi-Khanna/The-HODLers/README.md

 # Usage

-After downloading all libraries, connect MetaMask Testnet Wallet and run the .sol file below and start flipping...
+After downloading all libraries, connect MetaMask Testnet Wallet and run the .sol file below and start flipping!
+Your max bet (.xx) can only be the same amount as the Jackpot...
 May the odds be ever in your favor!

 # Run